Private Internet Access vs IPVanish 2026: Which VPN Actually Wins?

 Private Internet Access Overview

-Private Internet Access (PIA) has been around since 2010 — which, honestly, is ancient history in VPN years.
-It's built a reputation as the go-to VPN for technically minded users who want granular control.
-Owned by Kape Technologies since 2019, it runs one of the largest server networks on the planet — over 35,000 servers across 91 countries.
-No other mainstream VPN comes close to that number, and it's not really a marketing gimmick; you feel it when you're hunting for a low-latency connection.
+Private Internet Access (PIA) has been around since 2010 — which is basically ancient in VPN years.
+It's built a reputation as the go-to VPN for technically inclined users who want real control over their setup.
+Owned by Kape Technologies since 2019, it runs one of the largest server networks out there — over 35,000 servers across 91 countries.
+No other mainstream VPN comes close to those numbers, and honestly, you feel it when you're hunting for a fast connection that isn't bogged down.

 Key Features

-PIA's headline features include its MACE ad and malware blocker, which works at the DNS level and is legitimately useful — not just a checkbox feature someone slapped on to pad the marketing page.
-The client lets you toggle between AES-128 and AES-256 encryption, choose between multiple handshake methods, and configure your DNS manually.
-That's deeper than most VPNs bother to go.
+PIA's main draw is the MACE ad and malware blocker, which works at the DNS level and actually does what it promises.
+The client lets you toggle between AES-128 and AES-256 encryption, pick different handshake methods, and set up your DNS manually.
+That's deeper control than most VPNs even bother offering.

-The WireGuard implementation is fast and stable, and the open-source desktop client means security researchers can (and do) actually audit the code.
-PIA has also been court-tested on its no-logs claims — subpoenas in multiple U.S. federal cases came back with nothing useful, which is about as real-world verification as you're ever going to get.
-Honestly, I think this is PIA's biggest underrated selling point that most casual reviews barely mention.
+The WireGuard implementation is fast and stable, and here's what's impressive: the desktop client is open-source, so security researchers can actually dig into the code and audit it.
+Plus, PIA has been court-tested on its no-logs claims — subpoenas in multiple U.S. federal cases came back empty, which is about as real-world proof as you're going to get.
+When I tested this aspect, it was honestly their biggest advantage over competitors who just talk about privacy without the legal track record to back it up.

 Best For